discretize/discretize-guides/builds/elementalist/power-catalyst/index.md

 If a _Mistlock Singularity_ is present you should precast boons and particular effects for better group performance.

 Which precasts you can do will rely on the amount of energy you have before taking the _Mistlock Singularity_.
-Prioritize precasting the Jade Sphere in <Skill name="Air Attunement"/> if you only have 10 energy as firefields can be provided by other skills.
+Prioritize precasting the Jade Sphere in <Skill name="Air Attunement"/> if you only have 10 energy as fire fields can be provided by other skills.

 1. Start on <Skill id="5492"/> and cast <Skill id="63458"/> to provide a fire field.
 Alternatively, use an off-hand Dagger to provide a fire field with <Skill name="Ring of Fire"/>.
 2. Blast it using <Skill name="Molten End"/>.